Avergrove/avergroves-learning-notes/docs/music/extension_of_the_key_signature_values_technique.md

-# Extension of the Key Signature Values technique
+# Extension of the Key Signature Values Technique
 I want to write here a more "straightforward" way of memorizing key signatures.

 First, give the site here a read: